Zywave/booster/src/_areas/design-system/developers/web-components-in-react.md

 ```
 Web Components is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in your web apps.
 ```
+For a quick summary on web components, check out our documentation on web components [here](/introduction/glossary/#web-components).

-[ZUI](https://booster.zywave.dev/) uses web components to create the custom elements that can be used within any framework, including React.
+Zywave's [design system](/design-system/about/) and [application framework](/application-framework/about/) use web components to create the custom elements that can be used within any framework, including React.

 ---